How it works Features Pricing Desk API Log in Start free

 2. The extracted text is sent to Anthropic's Claude API for scoring against the job specification.

 3. A vector embedding is generated for the candidate using OpenAI's text-embedding-3-small model.
-OpenAI contractually does not retain or train on API inputs.
+OpenAI does not use API inputs for model training; standard abuse-monitoring retention applies per OpenAI's API terms.

 4. The candidate record (name, email, phone, CV text, embedding, scoring results) is stored in the candidates table, scoped to the recruiter's organisation.